kristinlyndal/data-viz/Project-Part-1.md

 **Refugee Vetting Process**

 To visualize the refugee vetting process, I’ll use information from U.S. Citizenship and Immigration Services that explains the process.
-This information is written out, and I plan to present it more visually and in an estimated timeline.
+This information is written out, and I plan to present it in a visual manner, in an estimated timeline.
 While this won’t use numeric data, it will use qualitative information in an “idea illustration" and show non-statistical information.

 Information Source: [U.S. Citizenship and Immigration Services, “Refugee Processing and Security Screening”](https://www.uscis.gov/humanitarian/refugees-and-asylum/refugees/refugee-processing-and-security-screening)